Cezeri73/OOP-Group9/README.md

 - **IDE:** [Visual Studio / CLion / Code::Blocks / Vim / etc.]
 - **Version Control:** Git & GitHub

+## Contribution
+Each Member Contribute as a team , with a nice conversation ,the team was well organized , and the project was completed in a timely manner.
+So we can say Each member take a active rol in the process.
 ## 👥 Collaborators

 - **Furkan Cem Çelik** - 23050151020
 - **Zekeriya Damcı** - 22050111074